calebwebster/rainfall-visualiser/README.md

 # Rainfall Visualiser

-A simple data analysis GUI application I built using Java
+A simple GUI application I built using Java to visualize rainfall datasets from Australia's BOM website

 ---